Detailed description of the experiment

 discussion of poster sessions.

-Registration for the meeting will open in May/June 2018.
+Registration for the meeting is now open.

 John Moult, CASP chair and founder; IBBR, University of Maryland, USA